diogocavilha/fancy-git/README.md

 | ------------------------------------------ | ---------------------------------------------------------
 | fancygit -h, --help                        | Show this help.
 | fancygit -v, --version                     | Show the fancygit version.
-| fancygit update                            | Update fancygit code with the latest release from github.
+| fancygit --update                          | Update fancygit code with the latest release from github.
-| fancygit configure-fonts                   | Install font in order to render icons properly.
+| fancygit --fonts-install                   | Install font in order to render icons properly.
 This font is good if you are using some of these styles: `default`, `double-line`, `dark`, `dark-double-line`, `light`, `light-double-line`.
 | fancygit --colors                          | Show suggested colors config in an easy way to copy and paste to apply them.
-| fancygit --colors-set                      | Apply the suggested colors configuration.
+| fancygit --colors-apply                      | Apply the suggested colors configuration.
 | fancygit --disable-full-path               | Fancygit will show only the the directory name you are working on.
 Not the entire path.
 | fancygit --enable-full-path                | Fancygit will show the entire path.
 | fancygit --disable-show-user-at-machine    | Fancygit will hide (user@machine) info.